 Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

-Five important takeaway from this article:
+Five important takeaways from this article:

 • Real estate contingencies allow home buyers to back out of a deal.